dukeman74/darkov-arbirtrage/README.md

 OCR can misread, in fact, it seems to somewhat fequently.
 It is especially susceptible to thinking strings of 1's are a letter such as n or m.
 This can lead to buying things above your set price.

 Packet sniffing relies on their communication protocol being exactly what it is right now.
 If they change at all it will need to be reverse engineered again.
-In addition to this, sometimes the ip of the market server changes, when this happens one must rediscover it manually using wireshark and write the new ip into "data/snif.bat"
+In addition to this, sometimes the ip of the market server changes, when this happens one must rediscover it manually using wireshark and write the new ip into "data/snif.bat".

 Currently only works on 1920x1080 fullscreen or borderless windowed.
-If you want to use it on another resolution please open an issue listing your resolution and I will make a version that works for you.
+If you want to use it on another resolution please open an issue listing your resolution.